TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_cpsw_gptp_lwip.md

 \note This example supports the AM62D-EVM-PROC180E2.
 To test with the AM62D-EVM-PROC180E1, change the phy addresses in TI BOARD DRIVERS -> ETHPHY -> CONFIG_ENET_ETHPHY(x) -> phy Address to 15 and 3.
 \endcond

-This ethernet TSN example illustrates the usage of gPTP IEEE 802.1AS stack with CPSW peripheral with LwIP network stack running in parallel.
+This Ethernet TSN example illustrates the usage of gPTP IEEE 802.1AS stack with CPSW peripheral with LwIP network stack running in parallel.
 Here we demonstrate a simple TCP echo server using netconn APIs with the LwIP stack.
 On the gPTP front, the application used here supports all the below modes:
     - gPTP End-Point time_transmitter mode (i.e. master mode)
     - gPTP End-Point time_receiver mode (i.e. slave mode)
     - gPTP Bridge mode

-In this example, We use two Rx and two Tx DMA channel, one Rx and one Tx channel specific to gPTP traffic and one Rx and one Tx channel specific to non-gPTP traffic, this is handled by LwIP stack.
+In this example, two Rx and two Tx DMA channels are used, one Rx and one Tx channel specific to gPTP traffic and one Rx and one Tx channel specific to non-gPTP traffic, this is handled by LwIP stack.

   \cond SOC_AM62PX || SOC_AM62DX || AM64X